Mini PCIe vs. M.2 NGFF: How to Select the Best IoT Data Card Form Factors on the Road to 5G

-Since the invention of the first laptop in 1981, the Osborne 1, the world has come to appreciate the economy of size and computing hardware that gets smaller and smaller every year.
+Since the introduction of the first laptop in 1981, the Osborne 1, the world has come to appreciate the economy of size and computing hardware that gets smaller and more capable every year.
 While screens get bigger, computers get slimmer.
-Form factor designs determine the size and shape of the technology and hardware associated with laptops, cell-phones, and other computing devices.
+Form factors – industry standards or otherwise – of key components like storage, memory, processors and expansion cards determine the size and shape of laptops, cell-phones, and other computing devices.

-Almost as rapidly as the size of hardware has shrunk, the speed of transmission has increased exponentially so.
-Mobile form factor solutions demand that they are small enough and capable enough to meet the challenges of new high-speed wireless communications avenues.
-Long Term Evolution (LTE) solutions are able to transmit over 1G of data in a single leap, with 4G and 5G connections bringing more devices together than ever before.
+Almost as rapidly as the size of hardware has shrunk, the speed and variety of wireless networking have increased.
+Mobile professionals and other application areas of the IT industry have kept the pressure on for wireless network adapter form factors to become ever smaller and more capable to meet challenges of new high-speed wireless communications avenues.
+4G Long Term Evolution (LTE-A-Pro) solutions can reach data rates of over 1Gbps, with 5G connections bringing more devices together than ever before.

-In most laptop and industrial designs, you will most likely find one of two competing standards of small-form-factor (SFF) multi-purpose connectors: M.2 and mini Peripheral Component Interconnect Express (mPCIe).
+In most laptops, corporate network appliances, industrial routers and gateways, you will likely find one of two competing standards of small-form-factor (SFF) multi-purpose connectors: Next Generation Form Factor (NGFF) M.2 and mini Peripheral Component Interconnect Express (mPCIe).

-How do you decide which mobile broadband PC card or cellular adapter card to use?
+How do you decide which mobile broadband PC card or cellular adapter standard to use?